phronmophobic/treemap-clj/markdown/treemaps-are-awesome.md

 ![basic subdivide](images/basic-subdivide.gif)

-You can see that the naive treemap shows some of the structure of the data we're trying to visualize, but many elements of data's structure that aren't revealed in this basic treemap.
-Next, we'll look at a few tricks for improving our treemaps to capture more elements our data's structure.
+You can see that the naive treemap shows some of the structure of the data we're trying to visualize, but many elements of the data's structure aren't revealed in this basic treemap.
+Next, we'll look at a few tricks for improving our treemaps to capture more elements of our data's structure.
 The following is by no means an exhaustive list of techniques.
-In fact, there's tremendous room for exploration and improvement.
+In fact, there's tremendous room for experimentation and improvement.

 ## Improving the traditional treemap